Natura Mountain Retreat

 In early 2007, Oudens Ello Architecture were hired to provide master planning and design consulting services for an 800-acre, eco-tourism resort along the southwestern Pacific coast of Costa Rica.
-In partnership with Natura 51, a green development enterprise based in New York City and Uvita, CR, OEA developed a sustainability plan for the 165-unit project showcasing the site’s two most dominant natural resources: water and topography.
+In partnership with Natura 51, a green development enterprise based in New York City and Uvita, CR, OEA developed a net-zero energy sustainability plan for the 165-unit project, showcasing the site’s two most dominant natural resources: water and topography.

 A further, social component of a holistic sustainability strategy for the development comes in the form of housing and amenities for the workers serving the resort.
-The scheme opportunistically conceptualizes worker housing as a vibrant local community capable of enriching the resort through authentic civic programs and spaces.
+The scheme conceptualizes worker housing as a vibrant local community capable of enriching the resort through authentic civic programs and spaces.
 By rethinking this fundamental relationship, a reciprocally beneficial coexistence emerges whereby tourists and locals both profit from ongoing economic, social, and cultural exchange.